carlosh24/PPA-1---Unit-Testing-Functions/readme.txt

 TDD Experience:
 	- Carlos A. Henriquez Urena:
-My experience with unit testing has been pleasent because i feel like doing this testing makes us see what edge cases and more possible outcomes that can happen in our code.
+My experience with unit testing has been pleasant because i feel like doing this testing makes us see what edge cases and more possible outcomes that can happen in our code.
-My TDD experience was pleasent but i still prefer coding before testing  since it feels much faster.
+My TDD experience was pleasant but i still prefer coding before testing  since it feels much faster.
 But TDD is a really good implementation to make sure your code is working well.
 The benefits of tdd is less buggy code, better understanding on the ways our code is suppose to work or what could make it fail.
 The drawbacks of TDD are that is a slower process fo coding.
 In my opinion thats my only drawback of TDD.

 	- Adam Wood:
+My prior experience with unit testing was very minimal.
+I had written a few tests for classes and interviews, but rarely utilized them for my own code.
+Unit testing and TDD are both very tedious.
+Its hard to create meaningful test cases sometimes and a lot of the time it just justifies code that you already knew worked.
+That is the drawbacks, but there are definitely positives too.
+While a lot of the time it felt tedious, a few times it caught errors that probably would have gone unseen, like floating point rounding errors and such.
+It also helped us consider things like edge cases and output formats before ever writing code, so we essentially knew the format for how it was going to be written in.
+TDD is definitely useful for large projects, probably even essential because it sets the coder on a straight path.
+There won't be as many errors in design, because many of the problems will be considered from the start. and solutions coded in from the start.